rachyoder/Projects-Exercises/docs/calculator.md

 2. CSS
 3. JS

-### Objectives
+### Process

-To complete the assignment, you must complete the following:

-###### Setup:
+##### Setup:

-1. Create repo, for example: `exercise4-js-calculator`
+1. Create repo, for example: `my-app`
 2. Locally, navigate to your `sites` folder in the terminal
 3. `git clone` + `your-repo-name` into your Sites folder
-4. Create a `dev` branch to commit your code to
-5. Create necessary files for application
+4. Create necessary files for application and view in VS Code
+   - Run shell script to expedite process unless you are using a framework
+   - _If you are using a framework, disregard the "Application File Structure" section_
-6. Import necessary css/js files (Bootstrap)
+5. Import and route necessary css/js files (E.g. Bootstrap)

-###### Develop:

-1. Add content and elements to your website
-2. View changes locally with MAMP (localhost)
-3. Save often, and commit to github when important changes happen
+6. Save all and create your first commit to `master`

-###### Deploy:
+###### Application File Structure

-1. Push your code to Github remote
-2. Post links to your Github repo to the projects and exercises Slack channel

-### Application file structure

 Minimally: